 Lansford was born in Ohio to wealthy parents who could trace their American origins back to the Massachusetts Bay Colony.
 He trained as a lawyer, but he had bigger dreams than staying in the Midwest and practicing his trade.
 Lansford wanted to rule the world—starting with California.
-At age 23, and only four years before he met up with James Reed of the Donner Party in Nevada’s Wasatch Mountains, Lansford traveled the Oregon Trail, and firmed up his plans for the U.S. to take over California from Mexico, feeling that he could easily hold political office in this new country.
+At age 23, and only four years before he met up with James Reed of the Donner Party in Utah’s Wasatch Mountains, which are east of Salt Lake City.
+Lansford traveled the Oregon Trail, and firmed up his plans for the U.S. to take over California from Mexico, feeling that he could easily hold political office in this new country.
 To his dying day in the Virgin Islands at age 51, Lansford never gave up his dreams of ruling the world, as he set his sights on Brazil, the proposed future home for all of his disgruntled Confederate friends.

 A good-looking, charismatic young fellow and a decent writer, Lansford wrote the Emigrant’s Guide to Oregon and California in 1845 as a way to get nice Midwestern folks over to California so he could build his empire.
 The Hastings Cutoff is only a line in the book and he DID NOT promote his Cutoff through this book (a common misconception), BUT he should have at least traveled the route once before he wrote about it with confidence.
 “The most direct path would be leave the Oregon route, about two hundred miles east of Fort Hall; thence bearing west-south west, to the Salt Lake; and thence continuing down to the bay of San Francisco.”
 (Hastings, pp. 137–138).
 The only time Lansford traveled the route was with the wagon train that came through right before the Donner Party did in the summer of 1846, and they had an extremely hard go of it through Weber Canyon (which the Donner Party didn’t take).